Good News in History, March 4 - Good News Network

 - The US Supreme Court ruled that federal laws banning on-the-job sexual harassment also apply when both parties are the same sex (1998)

-Also, on March 4, two American women, both born in 1880, made history as pioneers in American politics.
-In 1917, Jeannette Rankin of Montana became the first woman to serve in Congress, and in 1933 Frances Perkins began helping FDR establish Social Security and other New Deal programs on her first day as Labor Secretary, the first female member of a president’s cabinet.

-And, on this day in 1791, Vermont became the 14th U.S. state.
 A destination for tourists searching for fall foliage, 75% of Vermont (which means ‘green mountain’) is covered by forest.
 It’s also known for being home to over 100 historic covered bridges, and a major producer of maple syrup.
 Its thousands of acres of alpine terrain offer Easterners stellar ski resorts like Stowe and Killington.
 Vermont, which you can differentiate from New Hampshire because it is shaped like a “V”, was also the first state to partially abolish slavery.

 It is the second least populous of the 50 United States, containing roughly 40,000 more people than Wyoming.
-Some of the most famous Vermonters include President Calvin Coolidge, John Deere, Brigham Young, and baseball great Carlton Fisk.
-A former governor of Vermont, Howard Dean, was the first presidential candidate to use Internet-based fundraising and online grassroots organizing to amass small donations while creating a national movement.
-Another notable New Yorker to represent Vermont and become a national candidate while capitalizing on these methods is Vermont Senator Bernie Sanders.
+Some of the most famous Vermonters include President Calvin Coolidge, John Deere, Brigham Young, baseball great Carlton Fisk, and two presidential candidates who used internet-based fundraising and online grassroots organizing to amass small donations and national movements—former governor Howard Dean in 2003 and U.S. Senator Bernie Sanders in 2016.

+And, on this day in 1877, Swan Lake, composed by Tchaikovsky, was first performed in Moscow’s Bolshoi Theater.

+In the ballet fashioned on Russian folk tales, Princess Odette has been transformed into a swan by an evil sorcerer and can only regain her human form at night.
+The only way for the spell to be broken is by the power of eternal love between Odette and a young prince, if he will remain faithful to her.
+After he is tricked, they both end their lives.
+WATCH the finale above…

 […] post Good News in History, March 4 appeared first on The Good News […]